themarcusaurelius/Metricbeat/README.md

 curl https://olympus-io.github.io/vizion.ai/beat-install-scripts/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x  install-config-metricbeat.sh; ./install-config-metricbeat.sh _PLACEHOLDER_API_ENDPOINT_
 ````

-The installation script will prompt you to select the proper environment, then will install and complete the basic configuration automatically.
+2. When prompted, select the proper environment to complete the basic configuration automatically.

 **You should now be sending data to your Vizion Elastic app.
 Check the ```Discover``` tab for the incoming logs**